Clan Rising

 What does the surname Leblanc mean?

-A nickname — le blanc, 'the white' — for a man fair of hair or complexion.
+A nickname, le blanc, 'the white', for a man fair of hair or complexion.
 Common across France, it became above all the great surname of Acadia.
-Leblanc marked the fair man — but its deepest story is Acadian.
+Leblanc marked the fair man, but its deepest story is Acadian.

-Is Leblanc a French surname?
+Is Leblanc French or Belgian?

 How old is the Leblanc surname?

-Leblanc marked the fair man — but its deepest story is Acadian.
+Leblanc marked the fair man, but its deepest story is Acadian.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Leblanc name took its modern form within that long settlement.

 What is the Leblanc family known for?

-'The white' — and the most Acadian name of all.
-Leblanc marked the fair man — but its deepest story is Acadian.
+'The white', and the most Acadian name of all.
+Leblanc marked the fair man, but its deepest story is Acadian.

 Is Le Blanc the same family as Leblanc?